Buffer life cycle

 Packaging and applicators

 Added to this long list of polluting materials and processes are individual packaging and plastic applicators.
-This non-recyclable waste contributes a little more each day to the expansion of the 7th continent of plastic in the middle of the Pacific Ocean.
+This non-recyclable waste contributes a little more every day to the expansion of the 7th continent of plastic in the middle of the Pacific Ocean.

-A disturbing but not inevitable observation
+A worrying observation, but not inevitable

 Tampons that are more respectful of women and the planet

-Zero waste alternatives
+0 waste alternatives

-by Emily
+by Emilie